-Correlations can have a significant impact on your overall risk level and your bottom line, chiefly because they act against diversification – and can mean that one market moving against you impacts your entire portfolio.
+Correlations can have a significant impact on your overall risk level and your bottom line, mainly because they act against diversification, and can mean that one market moving against you impacts your entire portfolio.

 For example, if you have open short positions on two markets with a 75% positive correlation, then it is probable that a bear trend in one will lead to the same move in the other.

 In this case, you risk losing the capital allocated to both positions if one moves against you.
-So your total risk from the trade could be higher than you originally planned.
+Therefore, your total risk from the trade could be higher than you originally planned.

-If you have multiple correlated positions, then your overall risk on a portfolio level could be far higher than you think.
-So it's always worth researching which markets are related, and which can add to your diversification.
+If you have multiple correlated positions, your overall risk on a portfolio level could be far higher than you think.
+So it's always worth researching which markets are related and which can add to your diversification.

 Profiting from correlations

-Some correlations are only temporary, others have lasted for years and look set to continue.
+Some correlations are only temporary, while others have lasted for years and will likely continue.
 Here are some common examples to be aware of in your trading.